Top 10 Internal Knowledge Base Use Cases for Marketing Teams

 With proper knowledge management, marketing teams can:

-• Record lessons learned during execution
+• Record what was learned during execution (not just the metrics at the end)

-• Create templates based on successful campaigns
+• Build templates from successful campaigns

 • Make this institutional knowledge available to new team members